CDT (TV station)

 CDT is an Australian digital television station broadcasting in remote central and eastern Australia.
-It is jointly owned by Seven West Media (owner of Seven Central) and Imparja Television Pty Ltd (owner of Imparja Television) and operates under the company name Central Digital Television.
+It is jointly owned by Southern Cross Media Group (owner of Seven Central) and Imparja Television Pty Ltd (owner of Imparja Television) and operates under the company name Central Digital Television.

 The station is available via satellite and terrestrial platforms and free-to-air on a number of digital terrestrial transmitters, in remote areas of Australia.

 The station is similar to other joint venture services already available in Tasmania, Darwin and Western Australia.
 Officially, the service's call sign is CDT in the Remote Central and Eastern Australia TV2 licence areas, and IDQ in the Mount Isa TV1 licence area (reflecting the status of sister station ITQ).

 History

 Central Digital Television began broadcasting Ten Central, One HD and One SD as digital satellite channels on 30 June 2010, the same day as the Viewer Access Satellite Television service was partially launched.
 Southern Cross Central and Imparja Television also commenced broadcasting digital satellite channels on the same day.
 The launch of the commercial digital channels coincided with the first analog television transmitter switch off in Mildura, Victoria.
 This was so viewers in the area who lost adequate television coverage were able to utilise VAST as an alternative source.

 On 10 December 2010, VAST officially launched and began granting access to viewers in the Remote Central and Eastern Australia licence areas.
 This brought digital television to satellite viewers in the Northern Territory, Queensland and South Australia for the first time.
 Digital terrestrial transmissions began in Alice Springs, Northern Territory and Mount Isa, Queensland on 2 May 2011, with other areas launching between 2012 and 2013.

 The sale Southern Cross Austereo's Seven-affiliated stations, alongside its stake in CDT, to Seven West Media was finalised in July 2025.

+In January 2026, Seven West Media merged with SCA's parent company, Southern Cross Media Group.
+With the merger, Southern Cross Media regained its stake in CDT.